Top 10 Best Sites

 Match System: Browse by zip, age, appearance, more

 Browse Free: View Photos Now

-We highly recommend Match.com because it is the oldest and most successful dating website around.
+We highly recommend Match because it is the oldest and most successful dating website around.
 It’s responsible for facilitating more dates, relationships, and marriages than any other dating service.
 So it’s got that going for it.
-It’s also just a more in-depth approach to online dating and a breath of fresh air, honestly, from the endless carousel of swiping and ghosting that free dating apps have become.
+The dating service has an in-depth approach to online dating and a breath of fresh air, honestly, from the endless carousel of swiping and ghosting that free dating apps have become.